MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/localized-email-templates.md

 ## Requirements

 This is an *advanced* tutorial.
-Please make sure that all requirements have been met, or you will not be able to complete this tutorial.
+Please make sure that all requirements have been met, or you will *not* be able to complete this tutorial.

 - For an introduction to email templates, refer to the [Using Email Templates to Send an Account Recovery Email](using-email-templates-to-send-an-account-recovery-email.md) tutorial.
-- Please review the information provided on how to work with default languages on your title, and preferred languages for your players in the [Setting Default Languages](../news/setting-default-languages.md) tutorial.
+- Please review the information on how to work with default languages on your title, and the preferred languages for your players in the [Setting Default Languages](../news/setting-default-languages.md) tutorial.
 You must have a title default language set to continue with localized email templates.

 ## Updating an existing email template

 The first thing we will do is update the existing account recovery email template we made in the [Using Email Templates to Send an Account Recovery Email](using-email-templates-to-send-an-account-recovery-email.md) tutorial mentioned above.

 - Select **Content** from the menu on the left.
-- Go to the **Email Templates** tab, and select the **PasswordRecoveryTemplate**.
+- Go to the **Email Templates** tab.
+- Move to the **Template name** field, and select the **PasswordRecoveryTemplate**.

 ![Game Manager - Content - Email Templates - Edit Email Template](media/tutorials/game-manager-content-edit-email-template.png)

-For the purposes of this tutorial, we will assume your title’s default language is English.
+For the purposes of this tutorial, we will assume your title default language is English.
 You’ll see that your existing version of the template shows up as the default language version.

 ![Edit Email Template - Subject and Body - Default Language](media/tutorials/email-template-subject-and-body-default-language.png)

-Adding more languages is as simple as selecting the **+ ADD LANGUAGE** button, choosing the language you want to add to the template, and typing in the localized strings.
+Adding more languages is as simple as selecting the **+ ADD LANGUAGE** link that is provided, then choosing the language you want to add to the template, and typing in the localized strings.

 In this example, we're going to add the following French strings to our existing template.